-A record of courses taken in grades 9 - 12 is supplied to colleges.
+A record of courses taken in grades 9 - 12 is sent to colleges, and training programs.
 In addition to grades and credits received, the transcript shows the student's grade point average (GPA) and ranking.
 Both of these at Martin Luther School are weighted, which means the College classes count more towards your GPA than your Honors classes.
 Your Honors classes count more towards your GPA than your Regular classes.
-Your Regular classes count more toward your GPA than classes like PE and Theology.
+Your Regular classes count more toward your GPA than classes like PE and Theology .
 With your transcript, the Counseling Center sends descriptions of special programs that appear on your transcript and a school profile which describes Martin Luther School.